-- (4) Collective Bargaining Agreement Changes as the result of the ratification of a Collective Bargaining Agreement, including adding or changing plan design coverage, a Member covered by such Collective Bargaining Agreement can waive the Member's coverage, or enroll in different coverage for himself or herself and his or her covered Spouse, Dependents, and/or Domestic Partner.
+- (4) Collective Bargaining Agreement Changes as the result of the ratification of a Collective Bargaining Agreement, a Member covered by such Collective Bargaining Agreement can waive the Member's coverage, or enroll in different coverage for himself or herself and his or her covered Spouse, Dependents, and/or Domestic Partner.
 Coverage will be effective the first of the month following the receipt of the required documentation as long as it is received within 31 days from the date of the ratification. - (5) During open enrollment for the Covered Member's eligible Dependent Employer's plan.
 Eligible Members may enroll themselves and any eligible Dependents under the Plan (not including eligible Domestic Partners and their Dependents), or covered Members may change their and their covered